Graduate students: Contact your department to obtain the appropriate forms.

 For more information regarding FERPA, please visit the official government website.

-If you have been previously enrolled at the University of St. Thomas and have taken one or more terms off, you should do the following:
+If you were previously enrolled at the University of St. Thomas and have taken one or more terms off, you should do the following:

-- Call Academic Counseling & Support to set-up an appointment to discuss courses you have remaining, and to complete the forms listed below.
+- Call Academic Counseling to set-up an appointment to discuss remaining coursework, academic requirements and to complete the forms listed below.

-- If the student has attended any other institution(s) during the time s/he left UST and is now returning, transcript(s) from each of the other institutions must be received and evaluated by UST, as well as the Dean of Students form from the last institution attended, prior to formal re-admittance and registration.
+- If the student has attended any other institution(s) during the period of time they were absent from St. Thomas, transcript(s) from each of the other institutions must be submitted for evaluation, as well as the Dean of Students form from the last institution attended, prior to formal re-admittance and registration.

-- Students will be directed to the Student Data & Registrar's Office with the updated forms, signed by an Academic Counselor and will update the information and then register the student if necessary.
+- Students will be directed to the Office of Student Data & Registrar with the updated forms, signed by an Academic Counselor and will update the information and then register the student if necessary.